-eBay sponsored products (AKA promoted listing) are ads with a twist that can help you increase sales and exposure by up to 30%.
+eBay Promoted Listings, also known as sponsored products, are ads with a twist that can help you increase sales and exposure by up to 30%.
 Sponsored products also support your organic listings without too much up-front investment.

 eCommerce sellers can use eBay’s Promoted Listings to reach more customers affordably, since you only pay when someone makes a purchase.